In 2022, tuition for full-time students at University of Mary Hardin-Baylor was $29,400 a year.

 Check the financial aid website for more information on payment plans and tuition waivers.

-See what others say about Mary Hardin-Baylor in the College Confidential forums
+See what others are saying about University of Mary Hardin-Baylor in the College Confidential forums

 Tuition & Fees